-If you are detail oriented, have mad listening, concentrating and writing skills, you may have a calling as a court reporter or stenographer.
-You won’t just find court reporters or stenographers in the courtroom, they are also necessary in broadcasting to translate verbal to written dialog for the hard of hearing and deaf.
-Court reporting is a fast paced and highly rewarding career!
+If you are detail oriented and have mad listening, concentrating, and writing skills, then you may have a calling as a court reporter or stenographer.
+You won’t just find court reporters or stenographers in the courtroom—you are also needed in broadcasting to translate verbal to written dialog for the hard of hearing and deaf.
+Court reporting is a fast-paced and highly rewarding career!

-A court reporter or stenographer attends court hearings depositions or any other type of event which a transcript is necessary.
-The court reporter is responsible to translate, word for word, the transcriptions on to a readable document.
+A court reporter or stenographer attends court hearings depositions or any other type of event where a transcript is necessary.
+You are responsible for translating, word for word, the transcriptions onto a readable document.

 Wherever a record of exact translation is needed, a stenographer/court reporter can be found.
-Not only do they report what is being said but they also will address gestures, body language and actions within their notes.
+Not only do you report what is being said, but also you will address gestures, body language, and actions within your notes.

 The document created by the court reporter becomes the official record of the court proceedings.

-Post secondary education is required to become a court reporter.
+Post-secondary education is required to become a court reporter.
 This degree can be obtained through a community college’s court reporting curriculum.
 There is also a certificate program through trade schools.
-Either a certificate or associate’s degree for court reporting will be enough to find a job in the industry.
+Either a certificate or associate degree for court reporting will be enough to find a job in the industry.

 Licensing is required and varies state by state.
-The National Court Reporting Association offers certification for court reporters, broadcast captioners, and Communication Access Real Time Translators (CART).
+The National Court Reporters Association offers certification for court reporters, broadcast captioners, and Communication Access Realtime Translation (CART).
 As of right now, 22 states accept Registered Professional Reporter certification.

-Whichever certification is offered in your state, the all require successful completion of a written exam as well as a skills test to ensure you are capable.
+Whichever certification is offered in your state, they all require successful completion of a written exam as well as a skills test to ensure you are capable.

-The annual pay for a court reporter is $51,320 according to bls.gov.
-Freelance court reporters can make more due to the fact that they sell their service in addition to the transcript.
-Court reporters who have years of experience can make over $95K but those fresh in the industry will make around $27K.
+The annual pay for a court reporter is more than $55K, according to bls.gov.
+Freelance court reporters can make more due to the fact that they sell their services in addition to the transcript.
+Court reporters who have years of experience can make over $100K, but those fresh in the industry will make around $26K.